Ali-Sahili/latxraynet/README.md

   - Training configuration
   - Evaluation metrics (e.g., ROC-AUC, accuracy)
   - Plot results and save them in `results/<experiment_file>/` folder

+For experiments with `radimagenet` weights, you need to install them from [here](https://huggingface.co/Lab-Rasool/RadImageNet/tree/main) and put them in `latxraynet/weights`.

 ### **⚠️ Notes**